What is Nowruz / the Persian New Year?

-On March 21st, over 300 million people welcomed the Springtime with Persian New Year or Nowruz.
+On March 20th, over 300 million people welcome the springtime with Persian New Year or Nowruz.
 Pronounced “No-rooz,” this is one of the oldest holidays in the world dating back to 6th century BCE.
 While the holiday originated in Persia (modern day Iran), it is also celebrated in other countries like India, Pakistan, Azerbaijan, and more.

 The literal translation new day does not only represent a fresh beginning.
 Like many holidays around the start of the year (such as the Lunar New Year), welcoming the springtime is at the center of the holiday and the reason why it is celebrated yearly on or around the Spring equinox.
 Holiday customs for this day are quite like other new year celebrations, such as thoroughly cleaning one’s house, visiting family and friends, and preparing food items with positive symbolic meanings (such as a haft seen table spread).